theandrew168/sbs-website/content/posts/bare-metal-assembly-on-the-longan-nano.md

 Nothing will light up, nothing will flash, nothing will beep.
 Do not discredit this achievement, though!

-# All that work for nothing?!
+# All that work for nothing?
 Who knew that doing absolutely nothing could be so much work?
 Most of what we covered wasn't even related to RISC-V or the code: it was just setup work and preparation.
 Don't let that worry you, though.
-Almost all of the explanations in this post (DFU mode, udev rules, using dfu-util) won't have to be covered again.
+Executing bare-metal code like this is the first step in achieving great things.

-Thanks for sticking around to the end!
+For some next steps, try turning on some LEDs, reading an SD card, or even controlling the builtin LCD!